RealLukeMartin/loku/README.md

 ### Jenkins

 Quickly install Jenkins with 'loku jenkins'.
 After the app is initialized there will be instructions in the output to get the admin password.

-# Still in Active Development
-If you have any problem please [create an issue](https://github.com/poetic/loku/issues/new).